 Yes!
 Our entire faculty is available in the student discussion forum, and you are welcome and encouraged to ask lots of questions there!
 Your tuition also includes three hours of private consultation with your faculty mentor.
 During this time, she will help you complete your design portfolio and answer your lingering questions.

 Three hours with my Faculty Mentor doesn’t seem like enough.
 What if I want more time with my faculty mentor?

 You are welcome to hire any of the teachers on an hourly basis to work with you more closely through the course.
 If you struggle with a certain area, or just have a particular interest, feel free to reach out to that teacher and ask to schedule a consultation.
 Most of us offer discounted rates to students, and some of us will even do trades!

 That being said, we have designed the course so that you can definitely do it by yourself.
 If you focus, work hard, and make use of the resources we’ll offer as you move through, then three hours will be plenty of time with your mentor.

 You will assemble your personal Design Course Portfolio as you go through the course, in a private, customized template on Google drive.

 Can I get college credit?

 Yes, if your school allows you to do independent study for credit, we can hook you up!
 Our curriculum supervisor and course administrator, Heather Jo Flores, has an MFA degree and can sign off on academic documents as needed.
-The course is 114 hrs, so that’s about 3 credits, though if you use the course as a basis for an extended inquiry, and engage in the suggested additional hands-on activities in every module, you could easily build an entire year of full-time graduate-level study around our curricula.
+The course content adds up to about 3 credits, though if you use the course as a basis for an extended inquiry, and engage in the suggested additional hands-on activities in every class, you could easily build an entire year of full-time graduate-level study around our curricula.